 Snowmobile safety is paramount to an enjoyable trip.
 The NHSA and the New Hampshire Fish and Game Department strongly recommend that all riders participate in a snowmobile safety education class.

-There is no charge to take the courses, and parents are encouraged to stay during class time.
+There is no charge to take the in-person course and parents are encouraged to stay during class time.
 Snowmobile Safety Education Schedule and pre-registration information

 Online Snowmobile Safety Course